NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Conditional definitions
 Sometimes, you will want option values to be, well, optional.
 This can be useful when defining a value for an option is not required, as in the following case.

 You will define a new option, `map.zoom`, to control the zoom level of the map.
 The Google Maps API will infer a zoom level if no corresponding argument is passed, a situation you can represent with the `nullOr <type>`, which represents values of type `<type>` or `null`.
-This means that when the option isn't defined, the value of such an option is `null`, a value that can be checked against in a conditional.
+This _does not_ automatically mean that when the option isn't defined, the value of such an option is `null` -- we still need to define a default value.

 Add the `map` attribute set with the `zoom` option into the top-level `options` declaration, like so: